ms1963/markdown/README.md

 ### 6. Image(altText string, url string)
 - **Purpose:** Inserts an image with alt text and URL.
 - **Parameters:**
-altText: Alternative text for the image.
+- `altText`: Alternative text for the image.
-url: URL of the image source.
+- `url`: URL of the image source.
 - **Results**: None. **
 - **Example:**